 A 301-bed regional medical center, Methodist serves an area that includes nearly 200,000 people in Tennessee and Kentucky.
 Doctors trained in more than 30 specialties ranging from open heart and neurosurgery to orthopedics and vascular care provide care.
-This staff represents one of the highest percentages of board-certified physicians in the region.

 Nationally Recognized Care and Service